-- pluginload: called after all the plugins have been loaded after the beet command starts - import: called after a beet import command fishes (the lib keyword argument is a Library object; paths is a list of paths (strings) that were imported)

-- album\imported: called with an Album object every time the import command finishes adding an album to the library.
+- pluginload: called after all the plugins have been loaded after the beet command starts - import: called after a beet import command fishes (the lib keyword argument is a Library object; paths is a list of paths (strings) that were imported) - album\imported: called with an Album object every time the import command finishes adding an album to the library.
 Parameters: lib, album, config - item\imported: called with an Item object every time the importer adds a singleton to the library (not called for full-album imports).
-Parameters: lib, item, config - write: called with an Item and a MediaFile object just before a file's metadata is written to disk. - import\task\start: called when before an import task begins processing.
-Parameters: task and config. - import\task\apply: called after metadata changes have been applied in an import task.
+Parameters: lib, item, config - write: called with an Item object just before a file's metadata is written to disk (i.e., just before the file on disk is opened). - import\task\start: called when before an import task begins processing.
 Parameters: task and config.